-Time is of the essence when responding to WiFi security events, however, common WiFi security tools, such as those built-in to routers or intrusion detection systems, typically record incidents to a log which is then analysed after the event has passed.
+Time is of the essence when responding to WiFi security events, however, common WiFi security tools, such as those built-in to routers or intrusion detection systems, typically record incidents to a log which is then analyzed after the event has passed.

 Wireshark, a widely used network protocol analyzer, provides two ways to filter WiFi traffic – ‘capture filters’ and ‘display filters’.

-Capture filters work in real time, but can only filter on very limited criteria such as IP Address and Port.
+Capture filters work in real-time, but can only filter on very limited criteria such as IP Address and Port.
 Real-time traffic can’t be filtered using complex algorithms and criteria such as packet attributes, timing, sequence and volume.

 While more complex criteria can be used for display filters, these filters can only be used on previously captured data or pcap files, rendering them unworkable for real-time detection and tracking.

 This is very similar to how other products provide analytics, such as Metageek.